Kshmr: 2019: No Regrets and Devil Inside Me

-2020: One More Round
+2020-2022: "One More Round" and Harmonica Andromeda

 On October 15, 2020, Hollowell-Dhar released the single "One More Round" featuring Jeremy Oceans.
-It was released on Spinnin' Records and is a collaboration with Singaporean game developer Garena for their game Free Fire in celebration of the game's "Booyah Day" event which ran from October 16 to November 1.
+It was released on Spinnin' Records and is a collaboration with Singaporean game developer Garena for their video game Free Fire in celebration of the game's "Booyah Day" event which ran from October 16 to November 1.
 As a result of this collaboration, Free Fire introduced into their game a new character based on Hollowell-Dhar named K.

-2021: Harmonica Andromeda

 Hollowell-Dhar released two songs: "The World We Left Behind" featuring Karra and "Around the World" with producer Noumenn and uncredited vocals by Ivy on January 15 and February 26 respectively, as the first and second singles from his debut studio album Harmonica Andromeda.
 The rest of the album was released on March 19, featuring 11 songs and 3 interludes.
 On June 11, a deluxe version of the album was released with 5 new songs, amounting to 19 tracks in total.

 On May 24, 2021, Hollowell-Dhar, along with Armaan Malik and Eric Nam, released their new joint single, "Echo," in celebration of Asian American Pacific Islander (AAPI) Heritage Month.
 Regarding the song, Hollowell-Dhar said, "Echo is a song about tough relationships that I think we can all relate to.
 It was a demo I started years ago, unsure of how to finish it until I met Armaan.
 The voice and story he brought to the song was the perfect fit.
 Eric lent his awesome talent and it became a cross-country Asian collaboration, which I love."

 On August 5, 2021, Hollowell-Dhar released the psytrance-influenced big room house track "Winners Anthem" with Zafrir.
 Later that month on the 24th, he along with Alok and Dimitri Vegas & Like Mike released a slap house track for Garena Free Fire's 4th anniversary, titled "Reunion".
 He then released "Close Your Eyes" with Norwegian artist and music producer Martin Tungevaag on November 19.

-2022: Lion Heart

-On February 25, Hollowell-Dhar released the single "Lion Heart" in collaboration with Indian rapper Divine and Argentine freestyle rapper Lit Killah featuring Jeremy Oceans and frequent collaborator Karra.
+On February 25, 2022, Hollowell-Dhar released the single "Lion Heart" in collaboration with Indian rapper Divine and Argentine freestyle rapper Lit Killah featuring Jeremy Oceans and frequent collaborator Karra.

 2023: Karam

-In November 2023, KSHMR released his third studio album, KARAM, marking a significant departure from his previous works, due to the incorporation of hip-hop elements.
+In November 2023, Hollowell-Dhar released his second studio album, Karam (Note: Karam, translates to "action" or "deed" in Hindi, reflecting the central theme of choices and consequences.), marking a significant departure from his previous works, due to the incorporation of hip-hop elements in this project.
 The concept album, rooted in themes of ambition, greed, and retribution, tells the story of a young man who navigates a life of crime and ultimately, faces the consequences of his choices.
 The album features a diverse range of musical styles, blending KSHMR's signature electronic dance music with Indian hip-hop.
-Over 20 Desi hip-hop artists collaborated on the project, including KR$NA, Raftaar, Ikka, Raja Kumari, Seedhe Maut, Yashraj, Yungsta, Riar Saab, Talha Anjum, Munawar Faruqui, and MC STΔN.
+Preceding the album's release, three lead singles were released.
+Over 20 artists from India collaborated on the project, including KR$NA, Raftaar, Ikka, Raja Kumari, Seedhe Maut, Yashraj, Hanumankind, Yungsta, Riar Saab, Lisa Mishra, Munawar Faruqui, Vedan, Dabzee and MC STΔN.